Stock market today: Wall Street heads towards the finish line of another winning week - ExBulletin

 Right now, the market is in a good mood thanks to a decent earnings season and a Fed that's setting a high bar for hikes, according to Brian Jacobsen, chief economist at Annex Wealth Management.
 This mood can change quickly.

-Last week, Jerome Powell, Chairman of the Federal Reserve helped push yields lower after it said the central bank remained closer to cutting its main interest rate than raising it, despite a series of measures. stubbornly high readings on inflation this year.
+Last week, Federal Reserve Chairman Jerome Powell contributed to lower yields after saying the central bank remained closer to cutting its main interest rate than raising it, despite a series of stubbornly high inflation indicators this year.
 The Fed has kept its main interest rate at the highest level in more than two decades in hopes of fully controlling high inflation.

-A cooler than expected jobs report at the end of last week, suggested to American economy could achieve the delicate balancing act of remaining strong enough to avoid a serious recession, but not so strong that it worsens inflation.
+A colder-than-expected jobs report released late last week suggests the U.S. economy may succeed in the delicate balancing act of remaining strong enough to avoid a serious recession, but not so strong that it worsens inflation.

-In overseas stock markets, London's FTSE 100 rose 0.6% after the government announced that the U.K. the economy has rebounded to growth at the start of the year.
+In overseas stock markets, London's FTSE 100 index rose 0.6% after the government announced that the British economy had returned to growth at the start of the year.
 The performance was better than expected and ended two consecutive quarters of economic contraction.

 In Japan, Tokyo's Nikkei 225 index rose 0.4% after a report showed strong auto exports narrowed the country's trade deficit and generated strong returns on overseas investments.